ihab09/CE888/project/README.md

 ## Smaller is Better: Using DistilBERT for Tweets Analysis

-The project code is organized according to the following structure:
+This code represents assignment 1 of project 2 in the CE888 module.
+It is organized according to the following structure:

 * **Exploratory Data Analysis**
   * Hate Speech Detection Dataset
   * Emotion Recognition Dataset
   * Sentiment Analysis Dataset

 * **Preprocessing**
   * Checking for null values
     * Droping null values from the hate speech training set